samubernard/odexp/README.md

 	EXPR rand_array[i=0:5] -1 + 2*rand01[i]
 	EXPR is_ancestor ATBIRTH*1 + ATREPLI*0

+Optional attributes for expression are
+*vect*
+for evaluating the rhs outside a loop.
+This is useful for arrays that are filled by a function

+	EXPR arr[i=0:5] myfunc(arr) {vect}

 **AUX**
 Auxiliary variables.
 Auxiliary variables depend on parameters, expressions and dynamical variables.
 Syntax: